hyperf/hyperf/docs/en/amqp.md

         $producer->produce($message);
     }
 }
 ```

-Execute command line to produce messages
+Execute the command line to produce messages:

 ```
 php bin/hyperf.php demo:command
 ```

-## RPC remote procedure call
+## RPC Remote Procedure Call

 In addition to typical message queue scenarios, we can also implement RPC remote procedure calls through AMQP.
 This component also provides corresponding support for this implementation.

-### Create consumer
+### Create Consumer

-The consumer used by RPC is basically the same as the consumer implementation in a typical message queue scenario.
-The only difference is that the data needs to be returned to the producer by calling the `reply` method.
+The consumer used by RPC is basically the same as the consumer implementation in typical message queue scenarios.
+The only difference is that you need to return data to the producer by calling the `reply` method.

 ```php
 <?php